Jimmyu2foru18/RESTful-Note-API/README.md

 # RESTful Note API

-A flexible note-taking API built with Node.js and Express that demonstrates both stateless and stateful authentication.
+A flexible note-taking API built with Node.js and Express, stateless and stateful authentication.

 ## Project Overview